dwarvesf/playground/_memo/an-alternative-to-tm.md

 ---
 tags:
   - pm
+  - engineering
-title: An Alternative To Tm
+title: "An Alternative To T&M"
 date: 2020-05-09
-description: null
+description: The phrase t&m has been laid to rest at Atomic for several reasons.
+First, the phrase doesn’t accurately describe how we engage with our clients.
+At Atomic, we certainly don’t work without profit.
+And we have an innate desire to be more efficient.
 authors: null
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 Vendors may use the phrase "time and materials" (T&M) to describe how they engage in projects and invoice their clients.